What’s possible if you were the best and most fearless version of the engineering leader you could be?

 So I did what any young, motivated leader would do when faced with a hard problem — I hustled.
 I pulled 70-80 hour weeks so that I could continue writing code, develop product strategy, while still working to grow and strengthen the team.

 And I made some costly mistakes.
 I lost a key team member by not offering him enough new learning opportunities.
-I didn’t invest enough effort to spreading knowledge across the team, so our projects would get bottlenecked on a single person.
-And because I didn’t carve out enough time and energy to focus on what mattered to the business, I allowed products to ship that our customers didn’t need.
+I didn’t invest enough effort to spreading knowledge across the team, so our projects would get bottlenecked with a single point of failure.
+And because I didn’t carve out enough time and energy to focus on what mattered to the business, I allowed projects to ship that didn’t address our customers’ biggest needs.
 Looking back, I lacked the systems and frameworks to effectively prioritize what needed to get done, and I learned the hard way.

 But perhaps more importantly, I made the mistake of assuming that because no one else at our startup could answer these questions, I had to figure out the answers on my own.
 I didn’t know to ask for help from people who had tackled these very same issues before.